treigerm/WaterNet/README.md

 [DeepOSM](https://github.com/trailbehind/DeepOSM) from [TrailBehind](https://github.com/trailbehind) helped a lot to get started on this project.
 It also links to several useful articles and related projects.

-Volodymyr Mnih's PhD thesis [Machine Learning for Aerial Image Labeling](https://www.cs.toronto.edu/~vmnih/docs/Mnih_Volodymyr_PhD_Thesis.pdf) was a great read and helped a lot to build ConvNet architecture.
+Volodymyr Mnih's PhD thesis [Machine Learning for Aerial Image Labeling](https://www.cs.toronto.edu/~vmnih/docs/Mnih_Volodymyr_PhD_Thesis.pdf) was a great read and helped a lot to the build ConvNet architecture.